raehik/binrep/README.md

 [gh-refined]:    https://github.com/nikita-volkov/refined

 # binrep
-binrep is a library for **precisely modelling binary schemas** and working with them effectively and efficiently in Haskell.
+binrep is a Haskell library for *precisely modelling binary schemas* and working with them effectively and efficiently.
+It is intended as an extensible framework for working with structured binary data, especially byte-oriented file formats.
 Here's why it's useful:

-  * **Explicit:** Binary representation primitives such as C-style bytestrings (null-terminated), sized explicit-endian machine integers, and null-padded data enable defining Haskell data types with the binary schema "baked in".
+  * **Explicit:** Define Haskell data types with the binary schema "baked in".
+    Use highly parameterized binary representation primitives including null-terminated data (e.g. C-style strings), Pascal-style data (length prefixed), sized explicit-endian machine integers, null-padded data.
+Write your own as needed.
-  * **Low boilerplate:** Generic parsers and serializers further reduce boilerplate for straightforward schemas.
+  * **Low boilerplate:** Straightforward schemas can leverage efficient generic parsers and serializers with just a few lines.
 (See [Generic binary representation](#generic-binary-representation) for details.)
-  * **Easy validation:** Goes hand in hand with my [strongweak][gh-strongweak] library to allow working with unwrapped data internally, and enforcing all the binary representation invariants before serializing - no extra definitions required.
+  * **Easy validation:** Use the [strongweak][gh-strongweak] library design pattern to define an unvalidated data type for easy internal transformation, and get validation code for free.
-  * **Performant:** Parsing and serialization is low-level and *extremely fast*, using [flatparse][gh-flatparse] and [mason][gh-mason] respectively.
+  * **Performant:** Parsing and serialization is *extremely fast*, using [flatparse][gh-flatparse] and [mason][gh-mason] respectively.
+An experimental non-allocating serializer is also provided.

 ## Usage
 ### Dependencies